Sleep Apnea Treatment – Ormond Beach, FL

 How Do You Treat Snoring?

 Snoring affects millions of people of all ages, both male and female.
 Oral appliance therapy is the most common treatment for the most severe snoring problems.
 Treatment procedures range from changing your sleep patterns to utilizing orthodontic-related appliances that help open the airways during sleep.
-If you believe you might benefit from sleep apnea treatment, contact our office to schedule an appointment today.
+If you believe you might benefit from sleep apnea treatment in Ormond Beach, contact our dental office to schedule an appointment today.

 Sleep apnea occurs when you cease breathing for 10 seconds or more as a result of a blocked airway.
 When this happens, your brain is triggered in a way that will allow it to alert your body to its need to breathe.
 This often results in a person waking up gasping or choking for air.
 This can happen once or hundreds of times each night, causing an individual’s blood pressure to rise and fall over and over again.
 This is a dangerous cycle that if left untreated, can lead to a heart attack or stroke.